Physical Spirituality

 An ability to comprehend meaning is a key indicator of sentience but defining sentience more generally is notoriously difficult.
 We have no qualms attributing consciousness to ourselves but hesitate to say that a tree, for example, is conscious in spite of the fact that it comprehends meaning in its environment and responds appropriately.

-For the purposes of this story I term a being sentient if it has a capacity for experience, that is, it has a capacity to perceive its environment (and perhaps itself in it), comprehend serial and perhaps other meaning and choose its responses accordingly - which I believe a tree has; and I term a being conscious if it is additionally sentient of its own sentience and perhaps that of others - which a tree is not.
+For the purposes of this story I term a being sentient if it has a capacity for experience.
+That is, it has a capacity to perceive its environment (and perhaps itself in it), comprehend serial and perhaps other meaning, and has a capacity for intent by which it can attach value to its comprehensions and initiate actions and responses that are in accord with its values, rather than always respond predictably to the compulsions of its environment.
+I see a tree being sentient.

 (Or rather, I do not see consciousness in a tree.
 We only comprehend the fields of meaning available to us, according to how we as functional organisms have aggregated.
 People and trees, as organisms that have aggregated along very different paths, have very different fields of meaning available to them.
 So while I do not see consciousness in a tree, trees may well see consciousness in each other.
 Deeming an organism to be conscious depends on who is doing the deeming.)